 The design expects a large screen (typically a PC monitor).
 It does not work well on small screens.

-All data displayed is extracted from the active weblog as the page loads.
+By default all data displayed is extracted from the active weblog as the page loads.
 There is no delay.

 When first opened on a new device your external IP address is resolved to determine what country to display.
 A strip menu at the bottom of the right hand side can be used to select an alternate country if required.
 The last country viewed should be sticky between browser sessions on the same device.

-If gmnstatus is envoked with a country parameter this will always take precedence and become the new default.
+If gmnstatus is envoked with a country parameter this will always take precedence and become the new

 i.e. https://globalmeteornetwork.org/status/?country=AU